Parahelicoprion: Classification

 When first named, Parahelicoprion was considered a member of the family Edestidae, which at that time also encompassed genera such as Helicoprion and Campodus.
-While the relation and classification of edestids and helicoprionids was variable throughout the 20th century, Parahelicoprion is today considered to be a member of the family Helicoprionidae within the monophyletic order Eugeneodontiformes (alternately spelled Eugeneodontida), which is itself a member of the subclass Holocephali or Euchondrocephali.
+While the relation and classification of edestids and helicoprionids was variable throughout the 20th century, Parahelicoprion is today considered to be a member of the family Helicoprionidae within the order Eugeneodontiformes (alternately spelled Eugeneodontida), which is itself a member of the subclass Holocephali or Euchondrocephali.
 The helicoprionids (also called agassizodontids by some authors) are defined by possessing tooth whorls with forward angled, blade-like tooth crowns and, in many genera, tooth roots which are completely fused.
-Members of the group also possessed a laterally positioned pavement of flattened crushing teeth.
+Members of the group also possessed laterally positioned flattened crushing teeth.
 Other aspects of the group's jaws and skulls are only rarely preserved, and nothing is known of their bodies.